Dr. Kirsten Macaitis

-Kirsten Macaitis is a Senior Lecturer and Research Development Coordinator within the School of Humanities and Social Sciences at Tabor Adelaide.
+Kirsten Macaitis is a Senior Lecturer within the Faculty of Humanities and Social Sciences at Tabor.

 Kirsten is a passionate teacher and communicator, and enjoys engaging with students across a wide range of topics.
 She is also an experienced researcher in the areas of young people, sociology, spirituality and culture, and has expert research skills in both qualitative and quantitative methodologies.
 Kirsten is particularly interested in the relationship between religious and cultural experiences and how we can understand spirituality in a contemporary context.